nokia/vscode-netconf/README.md

   `NETCONF: prettify` option.
 This is useful, when NETCONF servers return minified XML.

+* **Option: Auto-open Response Files**

+  The `NETCONF: Auto-open Response Files` setting controls whether new file tabs are automatically opened when NETCONF responses are received from the router.
+When disabled, responses are still logged but won't automatically open new file tabs.
+User-initiated actions (like clicking "Open" on notifications or manually sending custom RPCs) will still open files regardless of this setting.
+Default: enabled.

 * **Option: SSH debug**

   To troubleshoot SSHv2 related issues, like handshake problems around